averykhoo/data-science-training-package/README.md

     *   makes it easy to look for better materials and make updates to the curriculum, while making sure the scope of the training package doesn’t drift too much
     *   ​​but it’s more effort than I feel is justified right now; after all we’re CSIT not MOE
 *   deep learning in the ML module
-*   word vectors (skipgram, cbow, sub-words) in the NLP module (waiting to get resources from Ivan)
 *   find an alternative to Avito with guide